Skip to content

 Here’s the thing that should make you suspicious of a “sound batt” pitch: the batt companies don’t even rate their sound batts with an STC rating.
 They still quote you an R-value, which is the wrong metric for sound entirely.
 If the sales rep is pointing at an R-number to sell you on noise reduction, they’re answering a question you never asked.
 Acoustic performance comes from mass and a fully-filled cavity, and that is exactly where a pumped-in product wins over one that’s cut to fit.

-I won’t print a hard multiplier like “three times the sound rating” on this page, because I can’t measure your build-up from here and an honest acoustic figure needs an Rw/STC test under the Australian standard.
+I won’t print a hard multiplier like “three times the sound rating” on this page, because I can’t measure your build-up from here and a real acoustic figure needs an Rw/STC test under the Australian standard.
 What I can tell you straight is the direction: for the same thickness, dense-packed cellulose is noticeably better than batts at airborne noise.
 For the full technical case on why full contact beats cut-to-fit, see why I only recommend cellulose.

 Watch: cellulose vs fibreglass for sound